akshatXD-hash/SwiftAid/README.md

 - **Vercel** - Hosting and deployment platform
 - **Hubli-Dharwad** - City geography and infrastructure data
 - **Computer Science Community** - Algorithm resources and documentation
+- **Team Members** - Shashank, Tanvi, Vaidehi, and Hadiya for their valuable contributions

 ---